My Husband Makes Me Feel Invisible

 Want relief from the pain of feeling slighted?
 Stop allowing his behaviors to dictate how you feel about yourself.
 Focus your attention on helping yourself to feel better.
 For the next 30 days, challenge yourself to do at least two things every day to show yourself that you are loved.
 There are many ways to do this.
 Examples: think kind thoughts about yourself, write in a journal, take a bubble bath, take a yoga class, walk in nature, eat healthier foods, etc…).

 Why is it so important to treat yourself with love and acceptance?
 Because, when YOU truly believe that you are significant, worthy and valuable, you will not NEED anyone else to validate your existence or confirm your significance.
 This does not mean that you will stop wanting to be acknowledged and appreciated.
-You may still feel sad or even angry when your husband ignores you, but the more you practice self-love and acceptance, the faster you will be able to detach and deal effectively with the situation.
+You may still feel sad or even angry when your husband ignores you, but it won’t impact how you feel about yourself. the more you practice self-love and acceptance, the faster you will be able to clear your mind, detach from looking to him for your value and worth, and deal effectively with the situation.

 When you act as if you appreciate and value yourself it will cause a shift in all your relationships, especially your marriage.
 Your spouse may notice a difference in you and become attentive and interested again.
 Or, he might act out in an effort to make you change back to the way you were before.
 Your marriage might grow stronger or you might finally admit to yourself that you knew it was over a long time ago.
 You have to decide how you want to live the rest of your life.
 Are willing to settle for the status quo or do something to facilitate a change in your relationship?